LP88888/699-capstone-team14/README.md

    python -m recipe_pipeline
    ```

-## Environment Variables (.env)

-For sensitive information (API keys, database credentials, etc.), create a `.env` file in the root directory.

 4. **Add new libraries:**
 	 - When introducing new libraries, add them to `requirements.txt`.
 	 - To list installed packages: